Inguro-OU/war-of-memes/How It Works.md

 ✅ **Example:**

 - *"I feel like you didn’t understand me."*
-- *Particpant B must say: "Sorry for making you feel that way."*
+- *Participant B must say: "Sorry for making you feel that way."*

 ⚠️ **Safeguard to Prevent Misuse**

-- A particpant **cannot call out the same person repeatedly in a short period.**
+- A participant **cannot repeatedly call out the same person in a short period.**
 - This prevents **overuse or weaponization** of the rule.